Advanced Motor Fuels in Finland

 Drivers and Policies

-In May 2021, the Ministry of Transport and Communications of Finland published a roadmap for fossil-free transport with the goal of halving greenhouse gas (GHG) emissions from transport by 2030, (using 2005 as the base year) and achieving zero emissions by 2045.
-Roadmap measures include actions to support the procurement of electric and gas-powered vehicles, the distribution infrastructure, pedestrian and bicycle traffic, and public transport.
-In addition, roadmap cover the impacts of a stricter obligation to distribute renewable fuels, as well as the impacts of remote work, new transport services, and combined transports in freight traffic.[2]
+In May 2021, the Ministry of Transport and Communications of Finland published a roadmap for fossil-free transport, with the goal of halving greenhouse gas (GHG) emissions from transport by 2030, (using 2005 as the base year) and achieving zero emissions by 2045.
+Roadmap measures include actions to support the procurement of electric and gas-powered vehicles and enhancements to distribution infrastructure, pedestrian and bicycle traffic, and public transport.
+In addition, the roadmap covers the impacts of a stricter obligation to distribute renewable fuels, as well as the impacts of remote work, new transport services, and combined transports in freight traffic.[2]

 In spring 2019, the biofuels obligation was revised and Finland’s pathway toward 2030 was set.
 The biofuel target for 2029 and beyond was set at 30%, and this time, the target reflects actual energy contributions without double counting, which explains the lower obligation for 2021 compared with 2020 (20%).
-A separate sub target for advanced biofuels also exists, following the European Union (EU) Renewable Energy Directive (RED II): 2% between 2021 and 2023.
-In 2021, Finland passed a law amending gaseous and liquefied biogas in the transport biofuels obligation beginning January 1, 2022, and passed a law amending electro-fuels in the biofuels obligation beginning January 1, 2023.[3],[4] In September 2022, the government proposed that Parliament increase the renewable fuels blending obligation to 34% in 2030 and onward.[5]
+A separate sub target for advanced biofuels was also established, following the European Union (EU) Renewable Energy Directive (RED II): 2% between 2021 and 2023.
+In 2021, Finland passed a law amending gaseous and liquefied biogas in the transport biofuels obligation beginning January 1, 2022, and a law amending electro-fuels in the biofuels obligation beginning January 1, 2023.[3],[4] In September 2022, the government proposed that Parliament increase the renewable fuels blending obligation to 34% in 2030 and onward.[5]
 The original biofuels obligation (liquid biofuels) calls for 19.5% biofuels for on-road transportation in 2022.
-However, due to a sudden increase in fuel prices during the spring of 2022, the government decided to reduce the blending obligation by 7.5%, to 12% for 2022.
-In October 2023, the government of Finland proposed that Parliament reduce the biofuels obligation from 28% to 13.5% for 2024,[6] which was the approved.
-The reason for reduction was an estimated 17-cent increase in diesel and 15-cent increase in gasoline prices that would result from a 28% biofuels obligation.
+However, due to a sudden increase in fuel prices during the spring of 2022, the government decided to reduce the blending obligation by 7.5%, to 12% for 2022 and to 13.5% for 2023.
+In October 2023, the government of Finland proposed that Parliament reduce the biofuels obligation from 28% to 13.5% also for 2024,[6] which was then approved.
+The reason for the reduction was an estimated 17-cent increase in diesel and 15-cent increase per liter in gasoline prices that would result from a 28% biofuels obligation.
+The current blending obligation[7] calls for 16.5% for 2025 and 19.5% for 2026.
+In 2030, the regulation still calls for a 34% biofuel share.

-In addition, a separate renewable fuels obligation was established for non-road machinery diesel fuels.
+A separate renewable fuels obligation was established for non-road machinery diesel fuels.
 With the current level at 6%, the original law called for an annual increase of up to 10% in 2030.
-In November 2022, the government proposed that Parliament increase the renewable fuels blending obligation in non-road machinery use to 30% in 2030 and onward.[7]
+In November 2022, the government proposed that Parliament increase the renewable fuels blending obligation in non-road machinery use to 30% in 2030 and onward.[8]
+However, this proposal was not accepted.

 The current government programme promotes the use of renewable fuels via fuel conversion kits.
-The government has also proposed national legislation modifications for promoting flexi-fuel (E85) and biomethane passenger car conversion kit installations.[9]
+The government has also proposed national legislation modifications for promoting flexi-fuel (85% ethanol in gasoline [E85]) and biomethane passenger car conversion kit installations.[10]
 However, the proposal leaves open the details regarding how motorists with converted cars can demonstrate compliance with safety and emissions requirements.

 Advanced Motor Fuels Statistics

-In terms of energy, the contribution of biofuels relative to the total fuel consumption in road transport is 15.8%, varying from 9.8% in petrol (mostly ethanol and some ethyl tertiary-butyl ether [ETBE], but also bio-naphtha; the statistics do not give details on this) to 99.8% in methane.
-The actual amount was 565 ktoe, or 15.8% of the fuels.
+In terms of energy, the contribution of biofuels relative to the total fuel consumption in road transport is 16.8%, ranging from 11.1% in petrol (mostly ethanol and some ethyl tertiary-butyl ether [ETBE], but also bio-naphtha; the statistics do not include details on this) to 99.9% in methane.
+The actual amount was 565 ktoe, or 16.8% of the fuels.

 The four major Finnish players in biofuels are Neste (the world’s biggest producer of hydrotreated vegetable oil [HVO]), UPM, St1, and Gasum.

-Table 2 presents the vehicle fleet in use at the end of 2022 (without two- and three-wheelers and light four-wheelers).
-Table 3 presents the sales figures for new passenger cars in 2015–2022 (revised).
+Table 2 presents the vehicle fleet in use at the end of 2024 (without two- and three-wheelers and light four-wheelers).
+Table 3 lists the sales figures for new passenger cars in 2015–2024 (revised).

-Finland has an estimated 558 alternative-fueled trucks, including FFVs and bi-fuel vehicles.
+Finland has an estimated 829 alternative-fueled trucks, including FFVs and bi-fuel vehicles.
 Methane-fueled trucks represent the greatest share.
 The numbers for these two categories are explained by the fact that some heavy pickup trucks and vans are registered as trucks.
 With the development of liquefied natural gas (LNG) refueling infrastructure and increased offerings of heavy gas trucks, trucks fueled by LNG now operate on Finnish roads.
-The number of trucks fueled by compressed natural gas (CNG) and LNG has grown to 331 in 2023.
-In the case of buses, the number of battery electric buses has surpassed the number of CNG buses.
-The increase of electric (city) buses has been rapid.
-In 2020, Finland has a total of 87 electric buses and in 2023, already 656.
+The number of trucks fueled by compressed natural gas (CNG) and LNG grew to 412 in 2024.
+The number of battery electric buses has surpassed the number of CNG buses.
+The increase in electric (city) buses has been rapid.
+In 2020, Finland had a total of 87 electric buses and in 2024, the nation had 962.

 Research and Demonstration Focus

-The following paragraphs describe some major national R&D projects in which the VTT Technical Research Centre of Finland (VTT) is taking part, as well as a number of additional projects.
+The following paragraphs describe some national Business Finland funded research and development (R&D) projects, in which the VTT Technical Research Centre of Finland (VTT) is taking part.

-In 2020, Business Finland funded a new project on liquid electrofuels.
-The E-Fuel project (2021–2024) aims to integrate hydrogen production through high-temperature electrolysis with CO2 sequestration and Fischer-Tropsch fuel synthesis; the project also includes research on end use.
-Electrofuel developed from green hydrogen and CO2 was demonstrated in an agricultural tractor in November 2023.[13].
+The E-Fuel project (2021–2024) focused on integration of hydrogen production through high-temperature electrolysis with CO2 sequestration and Fischer-Tropsch fuel synthesis.
+Electrofuel developed from green hydrogen and CO2 was demonstrated in an agricultural tractor in 2023.[15]

-The BIOFLEX project (2020–2024) explores how suitable fuel oils made from biomass and waste plastics are for power plants and ship diesel engines.
-The project studied the development of production processes and measurements of the emissions when using new biofuels in marine engines.
+he BIOFLEX project (2020–2024), explored the suitability of fuel oils made from biomass and waste plastics for power plants and marine diesel engines.
+The project team studied the development of production processes and measured emissions when using new biofuels in marine engines.

-The Clean Propulsion Project (2021–2024), funded by Business Finland, focuses on developing maritime and non-road engine technologies for better efficiency and renewable fuels.
-The project has four focus areas:
+The Clean Propulsion Project (2021–2024), focused on developing maritime and non-road engine technologies that run efficiently on renewable fuels.
+The project had four focus areas:

 - Developing a roadmap for sustainable shipping.